alekhrycaiko/functional_pokedex/README.md

-My default setup of an application that includes webpack support, babel 6, decorators, ExpressJS and React.
+My default setup of an application that includes webpack support, babel 6, decorators, ExpressJS and React alongside Mobx.